- About MCS

 Our competitive benefits package includes health, dental, long-term disability, 403(b), professional development, and tuition remission for qualified dependents.
 Applicants must have a Montessori credential (AMS or AMI) or a willingness to complete Montessori training at the school’s expense.
 A BA or BS and previous classroom experience is preferred.
 Candidates are expected to work collaboratively for the benefit of each child and the school, and must demonstrate a commitment to professional growth and development.

 We are seeking an experienced full-time Spanish teacher to join our faculty for the 2015-16 school year.
 We do not use text books, so familiarity with the ACTFL standards 5 C’s framework is important.

 The ideal candidate should have non-accented fluency and a commitment to a collaborative and interdisciplinary approach to education.
 Candidates should be comfortable working with mixed-aged groups and all ability levels.
 Candidates must have a four-year college degree.
 Montessori experience is preferred.

-We are currently accepting applications for a full-time kindergarten to eighth-grade music teacher to begin August 17, 2015.
+We are currently accepting applications for a three-quarters time kindergarten to eighth-grade music teacher to begin August 17, 2015.
 Candidates should be passionate about working with children and have experience teaching music.
 A bachelor’s degree in music education is required.
-A background in Montessori education is preferred.

-The ideal candidate will be able to incorporate our established music program into their teaching and enhance the program with their own understanding and appreciation of music instruction.
-Currently this includes the following: planning and implementing a general music curriculum, conducting chorus, teaching basic and intermediate music theory, and directing planned music experiences.
-Experience with ukulele instruction and/or willingness to train is preferred.
+The ideal candidate will be able to enhance our music program with their creativity, and their understanding and appreciation of music instruction.
+Currently the program includes the following: planning and implementing a general music curriculum, conducting chorus, teaching basic and intermediate music theory, and directing planned music experiences.
+Experience with ukulele instruction and/or willingness to train preferred.
 Candidates must have a strong singing voice, piano proficiency, and an understanding of the developmental needs of students K–8.